🌍 We are committed to serving all families in Queens. Learning materials and parent study-alongs available in multiple languages. Contact us

 Your child is not a student in this program.
 They are a builder.
 B.O.S.S.
 Academy is an afterschool program where children learn two of the most important skills for the 21st century: how to think in systems and how to build with AI.

-We teach children to see how the parts of the world connect — and then to create multi-agent "agentic" AI tools that make those systems better.
+We teach children to see how the parts of the world connect — and then to build multi-agent AI tools that make those systems better.
 Every child who completes the program earns the title of B.O.S.S.
 Architect.

 Choose Your Track